SaerusTierialis/tModLoader_Homepage/Revamp_Classes.md

         * Tank class
         * abilities focusing on blocking, generating threat, and perhaps reflecting damage
         * blocking just before recieving an attack should have a bonus
+        * Might have an abilities that hooks on to a target and pulls them in.
+Could recieve less damage from hooked enemies.
+At high level, could hook all nearby targets that you have sight of.
+This skill would not pull targets that are immune to knockback.
+In boss fights it could reduce incomming damage from the boss and help group up the adds.

      1. No Yo-Yo Class
         * There is no yo-yo specific class, but several classes will be able to use yo-yos very effectively.